-This subpart details the opportunities and procedures for a person to challenge a railroad's decision to deny certification or recertification or to revoke a signal employee's certification.
-While the proposed dispute resolution process for signal employees largely mirrors the processes for engineers under part 240 and conductors under part 242, FRA proposes some modifications in this proposed rule that will be discussed below.
-In addition, FRA has undertaken efforts to simplify these regulations to make them clear and comprehensible to all interested parties.
+This subpart details the opportunities and procedures for a person to challenge a railroad's decision to deny certification or recertification or to revoke a dispatcher's certification.
+While the proposed dispute resolution process for dispatchers largely mirrors the processes for engineers under part 240 and conductors under part 242, FRA has made some modifications that will be discussed below.
+In addition, FRA has undertaken efforts to simplify these regulations so that they are clear and comprehensible to all interested parties.

-Section 246.401 Review Board Established
+Section 245.401 Review Board Established

-This proposed section, derived from 49 CFR 240.401 and 242.501, provides that a person who is denied certification or recertification or has had their signal employee certification revoked may petition FRA to review the railroad's decision.
+This proposed section, derived from 49 CFR 240.401 and 242.501, provides that a person who is denied certification or recertification or has had their dispatcher certification revoked may petition FRA to review the railroad's decision.
 Pursuant to this section, FRA delegates initial responsibility for adjudicating such disputes to the CRB.
-Although creation of the CRB will require issuance of an internal FRA order, FRA anticipates that the CRB will mirror the Operating Crew Review Board (OCRB) which currently adjudicates disputes under parts 240 and 242.23 Under this proposed rule, this newly created Board would adjudicate certification disputes for all certified crafts, including locomotive engineers, conductors, and signal employees.
+Although creation of the CRB will require issuance of an internal FRA order, FRA anticipates that the CRB will mirror the Operating Crew Review Board (OCRB) which currently adjudicates disputes under parts 240 and 242.20 Under this proposed rule, this newly created Board would adjudicate certification disputes for all certified crafts, including locomotive engineers, conductors, and dispatchers.
 FRA is fully aware that these different job disciplines require different knowledge bases and skill sets.
 While the specific process for selecting CRB members would be delineated in an FRA order or other internal document, FRA would ensure that the CRB is composed of employees with sufficient backgrounds in these various disciplines.
-Only those CRB members with sufficient knowledge of signaling would be able to participate as a voting member on a petition filed under this
+Only those CRB members with sufficient knowledge of dispatching would be able to participate as a voting member on a petition filed under this part.

-Section 246.403 Petition Requirements
+Section 245.403 Petition Requirements

-This proposed section, derived from 49 CFR 240.403 and 242.503, contains proposed requirements for obtaining FRA review of a railroad's decision to deny or revoke certification, or deny recertification.
-Paragraph (b) of this section would require petitioners to seek review in a timely fashion once the adverse decision is served on them.
-In the interest of consistency and uniformity with parts 240 and 242, petitioners would have 120 days from the date the adverse decision was served upon them to file a petition for review by the CRB.
+This proposed section, derived from 49 CFR 240.403 and 242.503, provides the requirements for obtaining FRA review of a railroad's decision to deny certification, deny recertification, or revoke certification.
+The requirements contained in paragraph (b) of this section include the need to seek review in a timely fashion once the adverse decision is served on the petitioner.
+In the interest of consistency and uniformity with parts 240 and 242, petitioners under this part would have 120 days, from the date the adverse decision was served upon them, to file a petition for review by the CRB.